 “Whatever” house they entered, is where they sought rest and provision.
 Sometimes they received it.
 Other times not.

-Peter may have loved this, the unexpected lifestyle.
+Peter may have loved this unexpected lifestyle.
 He was a speak-what-comes-to-mind, do-whatever-pops-into-your-head kind of fellow.
-Eager to hop out of fishing boats and walk on water, willing to shout out promises and convictions at the slightest whim, he lived for the adventure not the agenda.
+Eager to hop out of fishing boats and walk on water, willing to shout out promises and convictions at the slightest whim.
+He lived for the adventure not the agenda.

 He always wanted the facts and the proof.
 Yes, Thomas and I would be the ones studying the maps and searching for hotels, phone numbers, restaurants, and recommendations on Google before we set out on any journey of “faith.”

-And perhaps we’d be the ones laying awake at night because we weren’t sleeping in our bed on our own pillow with a cup of tea and a book to soothe us to sleep.
+And perhaps we’d be the ones laying awake at night because we liked our own bed with our own pillow and cup of tea and a book to read before sleep.

 Jesus would send us out anyway.

-We might struggle and maybe we’d even explode and need God to piece us back together with superglue, but Luke writes that in the end, “the Seventy returned with joy” (Luke 10:17 HCSB).
+We might struggle and maybe we’d even have a meltdown and need God to piece us back together with superglue, but Luke writes that in the end, “the Seventy returned with joy” (Luke 10:17 HCSB).

-Yes, even when He asks me to ease my death-grip on my daily schedule and my long-term plans and the way I’ve always done things, after the melt-down…. there is joy.
+But when He asks me to ease my death-grip on my daily schedule and my long-term plans and the way I’ve always done things, after the aftermath of my mess…. there is joy.

 Because it’s when He shatters the confines of my expectations that I feel His peace, not the comfort of being in control, but true peace and the settled assurance that Yes, He can care for me.

 That’s when I see His glory.